Eilvese transmitter

 How long should I spend visiting?

-A visit typically lasts a few hours, allowing time to explore the tower and its significance.
+A visit to the Eilvese transmitter typically takes between one to two hours, allowing ample time to explore and absorb the site’s historical significance.

 Is photography allowed?